gabrielpconceicao/hoverMobile/README.md

 <h4>The Concept</h4>

-When the user starts pressing lcd, he can move his finger to the element with some hover effect and see that effect, like at desktop.
+When the user press the lcd three times very quickly, he can move his finger to the element with some hover effect and see that effect, like at desktop.
 <h5>The only three things necessary to work are:</h5>
 <ul>
 	<li>Add this library to your website;</li>